Dzaakk/Learning-Notes/Phase-2-Data-and-Storage/02-Data-Distribution/Sharding.md

 Split Shard 2 into Shard 2a and 2b

 #### c) Dedicated Shards for Hot Data
-Celebrity users → Dedicated shrad with more resources
+Celebrity users → Dedicated shard with more resources

 ## Challenge 2: Resharding
 ### Problem: